 “AN” word wheel.
 This 2-page print-out makes a word wheel; it consists of a base page together with a wheel that spins around.
 When you spin the wheel, six words that rhyme with “an” are formed, one at a time: pan, fan, man, ran, can, and van.
 The student then writes down the words that are formed by the word wheel and six others with the same ending.

 This activity requires a globe or detailed world map (one showing country names, latitude and longitude).
 Then follow the directions to travel around the globe to the final geography destination.
 When you are done, unscramble the circled words to find the hidden treasure.
-Or go to the answers or go to a pdf of the questions and answers.

 You can generate printable addition worksheet (one page of questions and one page of answers) with 8, 10 or 12 problems.
 Every time you click, you get a new worksheet, with a new set of questions and answers.